Kotlin/KEEP/proposals/stdlib/result.md

 If `doSomething` here throws an exception, then all exceptions that were returned in a list by `readFilesCatching` are lost.

 Some IDE inspections can be designed to detect these kinds of problems.
 It is an open question how exactly they should work and and whether it is really a big problem after all.

 ### Additional APIs for collections

-API for `SuccessOrFailure` class is designed to be quite bare-bones, because we'd like to discourage its wide-spread use in the return types of the functions.
-In general, functions should not use `SuccessOrFailure` as their result.
-However, according to [Functional bulk manipulation of failures](#functional-bulk-manipulation-of-failures) use-case, one might occasionally encounter `List<SuccessOrFailure<T>>` or another collection of `SuccessOrFailure` instances.
+API for `Result` class is designed to be quite bare-bones.
+However, according to [Functional bulk manipulation of failures](#functional-bulk-manipulation-of-failures) use-case, one might occasionally encounter `List<Result<T>>` or another collection of `Result` instances.
 It is open question whether we should provide additional extensions in the Standard Library to represent common operations on such collections and what those operations might be.